ZeroX-DG/blog/source/_posts/Transmute-the-unsafe-magic.md

 But here we’re pushing the limit of safe Rust.
 There’s no other choice but to introduce unsafe into the mix, and after understanding this trick, you will know that `unsafe` in Rust is only unsafe for the novice.
 The great master of the language should draw power from both sides of Rust.
 Safe and Unsafe.
 Order and Chaos.

-Transmute in Rust is a function that treats a value of one type as another type that you desire, ignoring the type system entirely.
+[Transmute][2] in Rust is a function that treats a value of one type as another type that you desire, ignoring the type system entirely.
 In other words, it’s typecasting, a very unsafe type casting, but incredibly powerful.
 For example, you can cast an array of four `u8` into an `u32` since four `u8` sittings next to each other in memory is a `32-bit` memory segment which could be interpreted as a `u32`.

 ```rust
 let a = [0u8, 1u8, 0u8, 0u8];